Passing Dependencies

 Inject

-While the previous three methods are generally valid in all object-oriented languages, injecting by method, annotation or inject attribute is specific to Nette presenters.
+While the previous three approaches apply generally in all object-oriented languages, injection via method, annotation, or the inject attribute is specific to Nette presenters.
 They are discussed in a separate chapter.

-• constructor is suitable for mandatory dependencies that the class needs to function
+• The constructor is suitable for mandatory dependencies that the class absolutely requires for its operation.

-• the setter, on the other hand, is suitable for optional dependencies, or dependencies that can be changed
+• The setter, conversely, is suitable for optional dependencies, or dependencies that might need to be changed later.

 version: 3.x 2.x